Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Numerical methods

 Under the flux-limited diffusion approximation \citep{alme1973}, the radiative flux is defined as

 In the rest of this Appendix, we briefly sketch out how Equations~(\ref{eq:FLDeq}--\ref{eq:flux}) are solved in RJET.
 In Section~\ref{app:implicit}, we describe how the system is split in two parts, a hyperbolic subsystem that can be solved explicitly via Godunov's method assuming the relation $(3-f)/2 = \lambda + 1$ holds \citep[see][]{Zhang2011} and a parabolic part (the diffusion, and source and sink terms) that is solved implicitly.
 In Section~\ref{app:refinement}, we describe the algorithm for timestepping and mesh refinement.
 In Section~\ref{app:eos}, we describe our EOS.
 In Section~\ref{app:opacity}, we present our choice of opacities.
-Finally, in Section~\ref{app:tests}, we validate our code on Type IIP supernova light curve and discuss results of our resolution study.
+In Section~\ref{app:tests}, we validate our code on Type IIP supernova light curve and discuss results of our resolution study.
+Finally, in Section~\ref{app:ray}, we present the implementation of the raytracing through our simulations.